 If you’ve never tasted a bite of pan-seared tempeh, and exclaimed, “That was so good!”, then try this recipe!
-Tempeh made tender with a key step, is marinated, seared, and served over slurpable noodles, all tossed with my Vietnamese-flavored green tahini sauce.
+Tempeh is made tender with a key step, marinated, stir fried, and served over soba noodles with green tahini sauce.

-There’s no doubt I’ve heard from many people that they either don’t know what to do with tempeh, haven’t heard of it, or don’t like it.
-For some reason, it seems to be a lesser-known and lesser-understood plant protein (I have an idea of why that is, read on!).
+There’s no doubt I’ve heard from many that they either don’t know what to do with tempeh, haven’t heard of it, or don’t like it.
+It seems to be a lesser-known and lesser-understood plant protein (I have an idea of why that is, read on!).
 It’s a shame really, because in a world where many are chasing meals high in plant-based protein, tempeh is king, clocking in at almost 20 grams of protein per 3.5-ounce serving.
 It contains twice the amount of protein as the same amount of tofu, and 4 times the amount of fiber (with a similar amount of fat).
-All that aside, I’ve figured out how to cook tempeh in a way that dials down the robust texture and flavor of this fermented power food and create a recipe for Tempeh Tahini Noodles where the tempeh is tender and delicious, and pairs well with noodles dressed in a tahini sauce bursting with bright Vietnamese flavors.
+All that aside, I’ve figured out how to cook tempeh in a way that reduces the strong texture and flavor of this fermented power food and created a recipe where the tempeh is tender and delicious!

 What is Tempeh?